olivierlabayle/WDL-GWAS/docs/src/contributing.md

 Contributions are most welcome.
 This repository is organised as follows:

-- The complete workflow is in `workflow.wdl`.
+- The complete workflow is in `workflows/gwas.wdl`.
 - All dependencies are built within a docker image defined by `docker/Dockerfile`.
 - The "glue" code is written in [Julia](https://julialang.org/).
 Although contributions using other languages are acceptable, we prefer Julia as it keeps dependencies light and the repository clean.